pgcbioinfo/rapyds/README.md

 ## Restriction Site Associated DNA Python-Digested Simulation  (RApyDS)

-**RApyDS** is a python script that performs in silico digestion as an aid for choosing a restriction enzyme for RADseq.
+**RApyDS** is a python script that performs in silico digestion as an aid for choosing a restriction enzyme for RADseq experiments.

-**RApyDS** can perform in silico digestion of a given genome or known gc content.
+**RApyDS** can perform in silico digestion of a given genome/sequence or gc content.
 It can simulate single-enzyme or double-enzyme digestion on a single file or multiple FASTA files.
-After digestion, the program can match fragments to a given gene annotation file and run alignment analysis to check for unique and repeat regions.
+After digestion, the program can match fragments to a given an annotation file and run alignment analysis to check for unique and repeat regions.

 **RApyDS** provides a detailed report and visualization of the simulated digestion.